NATPS: Nonadiabatic Transition Path Sampling Using Time-Reversible MASH Dynamics

-Trajectory-based enhanced sampling methods such as transition path sampling (TPS) \cite{Dellago1998, Bolhuis2000, Dellago2002,Dellago2009}, transition interface sampling (TIS) \cite{vanErp2003, Moroni2004, vanErp2005}, and forward flux sampling (FFS) \cite{AllenWarrenTenWolde2005, AllenFrenkelTenWolde2006a, AllenFrenkelTenWolde2006b,Allen2009a} provide powerful tools for the mechanistic characterization of rare events.
-However, the application of such path-ensemble methods to electronically nonadiabatic dynamics has long remained challenging.
-Path sampling techniques that generate both forward and backward trajectories require the underlying dynamics to be time reversible, to conserve phase-space volume, and to satisfy detailed balance in order to define a consistent trajectory probability measure.
-Standard mixed quantum-classical approaches generally do not fulfill these conditions \cite{Subotnik2015}.
+One way to achieve this judicious redirection is through enhanced sampling techniques, which can extract statistically meaningful information from a limited number of trajectory time steps.
+In particular, trajectory-based enhanced sampling methods such as transition path sampling (TPS)\cite{Dellago1998, Bolhuis2000, Dellago2002,Dellago2009}, transition interface sampling\cite{vanErp2003, Moroni2004, vanErp2005}, and forward flux sampling (FFS)\cite{AllenWarrenTenWolde2005, AllenFrenkelTenWolde2006a, AllenFrenkelTenWolde2006b,Allen2009a} provide powerful tools to characterize rare events in the electronic ground state.
+Path sampling techniques that generate both forward and backward trajectories usually require the underlying dynamics to be time reversible, to conserve phase-space volume, and to satisfy detailed balance in order to define a consistent and readily accessible trajectory probability measure.
+Unfortunately, most standard mixed quantum-classical approaches employed to describe nonadiabatic dynamics generally do not fulfill these conditions.\cite{Subotnik2015} In particular, fewest-switches surface hopping (FSSH)\cite{Tully1990} introduces stochastic switching rules for discrete electronic transitions that break microscopic reversibility and violate detailed balance\cite{Subotnik2015}.

-In particular, fewest-switches surface hopping (FSSH) \cite{Tully1990} introduces stochastic switching rules for discrete electronic transitions that break microscopic reversibility and violate detailed balance \cite{Subotnik2015}.
-Nevertheless, progress has recently been made toward rare-event sampling of nonadiabatic dynamics.
-The earliest attempt to reconcile the apparent time irreversibility of surface hopping with transition path sampling was introduced by Sherman and Corcelli \cite{natpsgrandparent}, who generated backward segments using a surrogate, history-independent hopping scheme and recovered the correct path probability by reweighting through forward retracing of the nuclear trajectory to reconstruct the true fewest-switches probabilities.
-In addition, Reiner \textit{et al.} \cite{Reiner2023} developed a nonadiabatic extension of forward flux sampling (NAFFS), which is feasible because FFS only requires forward trajectory propagation and therefore places less stringent constraints on the underlying dynamics.
-More generally, recent work has focused on identifying nonadiabatic dynamics approaches that preserve the statistical-mechanical structure required for path sampling.
+Yet, some progress has recently been made toward rare-event sampling of nonadiabatic dynamics.
+The earliest attempt to reconcile FSSH with TPS was introduced by Sherman and Corcelli,\cite{natpsgrandparent} who generated backward segments using a surrogate, history-independent hopping scheme and recovered the correct path probability by reweighting through forward retracing of the nuclear trajectory to reconstruct the true fewest-switches probabilities.
+Some of us also developed a nonadiabatic extension of forward flux sampling (NAFFS),\cite{Reiner2023} which is computationally efficient because FFS propagates trajectories forward, imposing less stringent constraints on the underlying dynamics.
+In general, there is a pressing need for nonadiabatic dynamics approaches that preserve the statistical-mechanical structure required for path sampling.